YashxD/ece143_project/README.md

 ---

+### Brief Overview of Datasets

 ###  Brief Overview of Files

 - **main.py**: This file contains the code responsible for rendering the front end.
 When needed, it calls functions from **functions.py** to process data and generate a pandas DataFrame for front-end display.

 - **functions.py**: This file contains utility functions used by **main.py** to process and manipulate data, including generating data frames for graphing.

 - **analysis.ipynb**: This jupyter notebook contains the code we used to analyse the dataset and generate relevant presentation graphs.

+- **analysis.ipynb**: This jupyter notebook contains the code we used to analyse the dataset and generate relevant presentation graphs for the weather data.

 - **/PDFExtraction**: This folder contains the scripts for extracting data from the PDF files in **/Resources**.
 The extracted data is stored in a CSV file.
 This process only needs to be run once to populate the dataset.